Jandel Allen-Davis, MD President and CEO

 Candy Tefertiller Executive Director of Research and Evaluation

 Candy Tefertiller, PT, DPT, NCS, is the Executive Director of Research and Evaluation and former Director of Physical Therapy.
 Candy received a B.S in Biology from Mount Olive College in 1997 and a Master's in Physical Therapy from East Carolina University in 2000.
 Candy has been working in the field of neurological rehabilitation since 2000 and received an assistive technology practitioner (ATP) certification in 2005 and became a certified neurological clinical specialist (NCS) in 2007.
 Candy then received a Doctorate of Physical Therapy degree from Rocky Mountain Health Care University in 2008.
 She has been involved in numerous research projects and has focused much of her career on interventions and program development promoting recovery after neurologic injury or disease.
 Candy is a member of the American Physical Therapy Association and the Neurologic Section.

 Chris Watkins Director of Information Systems

-Chris Watkins, BS, PMP, is the Director of Information Systems.
+Chris Watkins, BS, PMP, is Director of Information Systems.
 Chris attended Regis University in Denver, Colorado and received a Bachelor of Science degree in Computer Information Systems.
-He has over twenty-six years of IT management experience, including eleven years in healthcare between Presbyterian St. Luke's and Centura Health.
-He is responsible for Information Technology and an active member of the Mile-Hi chapter of the Project Management Institute.
+He has nearly forty years of IT management experience, including twenty-four years of healthcare IT management between Presbyterian/St. Luke's, Centura Health and Craig Hospital.
+He is responsible for Information Technology and an active member of the Mile Hi chapter of the Project Management Institute.